penumbra-zone/web/packages/types/src/getters/README.md

 Getters solve all that.
 Getters are tiny, composable functions that allow you to get at deeply nested, often optional properties without all the boilerplate.

 Let's solve the above problem with getters.
-First, let's create a getter that, when given a `MemoView`, gets its `AddressView`:
+First, let's create a getter that, when given a `MemoView`, returns its `AddressView`:

 ```ts
 const getAddress = createGetter<MemoView, AddressView>(memoView =>